Awis13/ToDo/README.md

 Improve the UI with a modern frontend framework like React or Vue.js Persist the tasks and comments in a database
-Add user authentication to allow multiple users to have their own todo lists# ToDo
+Add user authentication to allow multiple users to have their own todo lists